jessefr0st999/stereo-vision/README.md

 Supports the following command line flags:
 - `--spectral` for optionally using the spectral variety.
 - `--template` and `--region` for specifying the images to be correlated.
+Must be in the folder 'images-p1'.
 - `--step` for the step/stride distance if using non-spectral cross-correlation.

 ### numba_tests.py